-The “Morning-after pill” is a drug used as an emergency contraception.
-They are to be used only as prescribed but do not 100% prevent a pregnancy.
+The “Morning-after pill”, also called the “Plan B pill”, is a drug used as an emergency contraception.
+Even taken as prescribed, emergency contraception is not 100% effective in preventing a pregnancy.

 Is taking my girlfriend’s birth control, or extra of my birth control, the same thing as taking the morning after pill?

 No. Medications should be taken as prescribed; this includes birth control.
 There are similarities between the Plan B pill and birth control; however you should never take drugs outside of their prescribed methods.
 Even when taking them as prescribed, complications are always a possibility.
 Taking additional or different drugs will not keep you from being pregnant.
 If you are concerned you might be pregnant and want to know your options, please contact our clinic for an appointment to get a free pregnancy test and information about your options.

 Is taking the morning-after pill a guarantee that I won’t get pregnant?

 The Plan B pill effectiveness varies and there are no contraceptives that are 100% guaranteed to prevent a pregnancy.
 If you or your partner have taken the morning after pill and suspect you might still be pregnant, please schedule an appointment with us for a free pregnancy test.

 Are there options for a morning-after pill (plan b pill) in Des Moines?

 Yes.
 There are multiple versions of the morning-after pill.
 All versions should be taken as directed.
 The morning-after pill is a drug and not harmless, like candy.
 Even when taken as directed, you can significantly harm your health, and it may not be 100% effective.
 Please take all medications as directed and with the supervision of a physician.